RaiArxlan/KubePulse/README.md

 * Requests hit the **ProcessorApi**, which:
   * Logs `StartTime` and `EndTime` in the database
   * Waits for a random delay (0–5 seconds) to simulate load
-* Kubernetes HPA automatically scales the `processor-api` deployment based on CPU usage
+* Kubernetes HPA automatically scales the `processor-api` deployment based on CPU and memory usage.

 * * *